scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 It is critical to actively monitor the overall health and performance of a cluster running in production.
 This section shows how to configure container insights for the AKS cluster, Container insights gives you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers.
 Container insights collects container logs also for log monitoring.
-For more information on the container insights you can follow [official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview).
+For more information on the container insights you can follow the [official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview).

 ## Recommendations